-The FishPro lineup from Sea-Doo has been around since 2019, but for 2025, Sea-Doo has introduced an exclusive model: the Sea-Doo FishPro Apex 300.
+While the FishPro lineup from Sea-Doo has been around since 2019, for 2025, Sea-Doo has introduced an exclusive model: the Sea-Doo FishPro Apex 300.
 All of the FishPro models share similar advantages such as the ability to access more water, less prep and cleanup thanks to having a smaller watercraft, faster travel to and from fishing spots, the ability to get anglers closer to the water and the fish, a lower purchase price and operating costs, easily accessible features, and a flexibility that moves beyond fishing to family fun on a PWC.
+I recently had the chance to test out this model on Gull Lake in Minnesota.
+Let's break it down.

 The FishPro Apex 300 is the most advanced and exclusive fishing-specific watercraft in the lineup, and it’s only available for a limited one-year production run.